What we know about the US seizure of a Russian-flagged oil tanker

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Nic Robertson, Natasha Bertrand, Adam Cancryn, Darya Tarasova, Max Saltman, Gianluca Mezzofiore, Issy Ronald, Nick Paton Walsh and Catherine Nicholls contributed reporting.
+CNN’s Nic Robertson, Natasha Bertrand, Adam Cancryn, Darya Tarasova, Max Saltman, Gianluca Mezzofiore, Issy Ronald, Nick Paton Walsh, Catherine Nicholls and Sandi Sidhu contributed reporting.